So Fine (Guns N' Roses song)

 "So Fine" is a song by the American rock band Guns N' Roses, released as a promotional single in 1992.
 It features bassist Duff McKagan on lead vocals, with Axl Rose singing the intro song's verses.
 The song, written entirely by McKagan, is a tribute to Johnny Thunders.

 McKagan regularly sang the song during the Use Your Illusion Tour.
 The song was rehearsed during a soundcheck while Duff was guesting with Guns N' Roses during their Appetite for Democracy 2014 tour, but wasn't played live.
-The song made a reappearance after a 27 year absence during the Guns N' Roses 2020 Tour.
+The song made a reappearance after a 27-year absence during the Guns N' Roses 2020 Tour.

+McKagan followed this up with a second tribute to Thunders, recording all the instruments and lead vocals on the cover of his "You Can't Put Your Arms Around a Memory" on GnR's next album, "The Spaghetti Incident?".

 Reception

 Spin complimented McKagan's vocals when reviewing the song, comparing it to Ziggy Stardust-era David Bowie.